SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 **Assigning Reference Variables**

-To assign or copy
-reference variables, use the [assignment operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_operator_glosry.htm "Glossary Entry")
+To assign or copy reference variables, use the [assignment operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_operator_glosry.htm "Glossary Entry")
 `=`.
 In the example below, both object reference variables have the same type.
+Note the concepts of polymorphism, upcasts and downcasts when assigning reference variables covered further down.

 ``` abap
 DATA: ref1 TYPE REF TO some_class,